ayoisaiah/focus/README.md

-# Werk
+# Focus on your task

-Werk is a cross-platform pomodoro timer for the command line.
+Focus is a cross-platform pomodoro timer for the command line.

 ## Contribute